Sattar-mazouzi/Automatic-Cargo-Handler-Project/README.md

 ### 1. Computer (Matlab)

-    this part is the part responsible of image processing  of the video, extracting information and sending command to teh the transmitter subsystem.
+This part is the part responsible of image processing  of the video, extracting information and sending command to teh the transmitter subsystem.

 ### 2. Transmitter subsystem

 In this subsystem  wireless data transmission was carried out, this system  has to main tasks: Receive data from the computer and send data to the robot through RF module. there are two component:

 * __Arduino board:__ Receive command form the computer:
  Arduino Uno connected to he PC to transmit the serial data from the Matlab to the Bot using RF module